UMA WCCC Facility

 * Demonstrate understanding of basic knowledge about financial institutions and investment.

-* Use appropriate technology and critical thinking skills to assess, evaluate, and apply information in the planning,
+* Use appropriate technology and critical thinking skills to assess, evaluate, and apply information in the planning, management, and operation of a small business.

 * Qualify for positions in business and in positions to envision, plan, develop, and operate a small business.